We know that some childhood ailments can provoke vomit and that seeing your baby vomit might be alarming.

 It’s important to know that this is temporary and that, as your baby grows, their stomach will mature, and the spit ups will decrease until disappearing.

 On the other side, vomit is a forceful flow of stomach contents and it’s presented in larger quantities.
 Don’t worry, most of the times, it will stop without any medical treatment.
 If it was just one episode and it doesn’t happen again, you can rest assured.
 It’s worth mentioning that some children vomit occasionally, but if it is recurrent, your baby has a fever or other symptoms, it’s best to call the doctor as soon as possible.

 • Dry mouth

 • Weight loss

 • Blood or bile in the vomit

 • Vomit is present for more than 24 hours

-The causes behind a vomit vary depending on your child’s age.
+The causes behind vomit vary depending on your child’s age.
 Sometimes it can be a stomach or intestinal infection, rotavirus, or another ailment.
 Make sure to identify the symptoms of your baby and consult your pediatrician.
-With this information, they’ll be able to give him proper treatment.
+With this information, they’ll be able to give them proper treatment.